‘House Of Cards’ Season 5: 2017 Netflix Release Date, Cast, Trailer And Everything We Know

 Which cast members are returning for House of Cards Season 5?

-Netflix is yet to officially confirm any casting for House of Cards Season 5, however, several assumptions can still be made.
+Netflix is yet to officially confirm any casting for House of Cards Season 5.
+However, several assumptions can still be made.
 It’s pretty much a given at this point that Kevin Spacey will reprise his role as the show’s main character Frank Underwood.
 He’ll also very likely be joined by Robin Wright, who plays Frank’s husband Claire Underwood in the political drama.
 The pair are likely to be joined in the new season by Doug Stamper, played by Michael Character – another character who has featured in the show from the offset.

 If you think we've lost too many great people in 2016, just wait till 2017 and Season 5 ~ F.U. ????????#FrankUnderwood #HouseOfCards#MyPresident pic.twitter.com/yXS2Q4J8jF